matomo-org/developer-documentation/docs/maintaining-plugins.md

 * Create (or update if you already have it) a `.gitignore` file in your _plugins_ folder and add the new folder.
 This `.gitignore` file is already ignored in the main `.gitignore`
 * Activate the plugin on the Administration dashboard, _System > Plugins_ page
 * You can create branches, PRs inside this plugin folder
+* On Travis go to "Settings" and add a new environment variable "ARTIFACTS_PASS", use the password from password manager and click on "Add".

 ## Maintaining plugin FAQs